North Brooklyn Mutual Aid

 When a new admin or initiative is approved, we want to ensure a successful introduction to the network.
 The processes outlined below are intended to ensure newcomers have the resources they need to participate and succeed in their work, while also conveying the values of mutual aid and non-hierarchical organizing.

-- Add the neighbor to relevant communication channels (Slack, sharing their phone number, etc.)
+• Add the neighbor to relevant communication channels (Slack, sharing their phone number, etc.

-- For New Admins or Coordinators
+Step 2: Welcome Meeting for New Admins or Coordinators

 Decision Making